-Here is an excerpt extracted from Ford’s 2020 annual filings regarding its latest dividend policy:
+Here is an excerpt extracted from Ford’s 2020 annual filings regarding its dividend suspension policy:

-But one thing is for sure, Ford’s automotive sales have recovered tremendously in 3Q and 4Q 2020, respectively.
+But one thing is for sure, Ford’s automotive sales have recovered tremendously in fiscal 2020 and going into the end of 2021.

-The recovery in Ford’s automotive segment has returned to and even exceeded that of the pre-pandemic level in both of these quarters, driven mainly by strong demand for large and medium-size trucks and SUVs.
+The recovery in Ford’s automotive segment has returned to and even exceeded that of the pre-pandemic level as of 1st half of 2021, driven mainly by strong demand for large and medium-size trucks and SUVs.

-Additionally, Ford’s stock price has hit an all-time high of $12 dollar per share at the time this article was published, a record high for the company.
+Additionally, Ford’s stock price has hit $14 USD per share at the time this article was published, a record high for the company.

-Things are looking hopeful and if the recovery can continue at this pace, Ford will likely reinstate its dividend payments as early as in 2Q 2021.
+Therefore, things are looking hopeful and if the recovery can continue at this pace, Ford will likely reinstate its cash dividend payments in 2021.

 Let’s dive in!